 In terms of the pot size, that all depends on whether you plan on transplanting your seedlings.
 If using starter pots, jiffy disks, etc. you can start out with small containers (8 oz/ 0.25 l) for the first week or so, then doubling the pot size afterwards for another 10-20 days.
 You can progressively increase the pot size even further but remember that transplanting is very stressful to your plant so it’s best to keep the number of transplants to a minimum.

 One thing to remember with respect to pot size, make sure that your roots have enough space to grow out, otherwise they will become root-bound and potentially wilt, giving you the impression that they require more water.
 If using a plastic pot, make sure there are plenty of drainage holes so that water doesn’t collect in the soil, which could lead to fungal, bacterial and pest attacks.

 Pro-tip: If starting in jiffy disks or other small containers, you can transplant after about 10 days directly to the plant’s final destination as the bigger pot will support faster growth and the plant won’t be as stressed.

 What pots should you use for autoflower seeds?

 In this regard, it is recommended to put autoflowering seeds into the final pot straight from germination.
-This is because have a much lower tolerance for stress as well as a shorter timeframe for recovery than photoperiods.
+This is because have a much lower tolerance for stress as well as a shorter timeframe for recovery than when growing with photoperiod cannabis seeds.
 Since autoflowers generally don’t get as big as photoperiod varieties, a pot size of up to 4 gallons (15 l) should be plenty.

 Creating the perfect climate for your seedlings